 Ether is the second largest cryptocurrency, with a market capitalization of ~US$26b.
-The asset was recently selling for a record high price of ~US$360, before dipping to ~US$300, which marks a staggering 555% increase over the past six months.
-The gains significantly dwarf Bitcoins over the the same period.
+The asset was recently selling for a record high of ~US$360, before dipping to ~US$300 — marking a staggering 555% increase in the past six months — and dwarfing Bitcoin's gains over the same period.

 Much of this is due to the rise of the ERC20 tokens, and Initial Coin Offerings (ICOs) that use them.
 However, many countries around the world are currently tackling legislation, mostly in regards to consumer protections and scam prevention.
 China recently banned ICOs outright.